Grand Pro Wrestling: GPW training school

 Established when the promotion first started in 2003, the training school has produced some of the best wrestlers on the circuit past and present.
 Most noteworthy WWE competitor Sam Gradwell (Ricky J. McKenzie).
 Other names include: Joey Hayes, Damon Leigh, Danny Hope, CJ Banks, Matthew Brooks, The Island Brothers, Joe Blazr, Mickey Barnes, RPD, Lana Austin, Dylan Roberts and many more.

-The school was ran by head trainer Johnnie "Heresy" Brannigan from 2006 until its closure in 2020.
+The school was run by head trainer Johnnie "Heresy" Brannigan from 2006 until its closure in 2020.